On the limitations of a measurement-assisted optomechanical route to quantum macroscopicity of superposition states: Conclusions

-{\it Acknowledgments.---} We thank G. De Chiara, H. Ulbricht, V. Vedral, and A. Xuereb for valuable discussions on the topic of this manuscript.
+We thank H. Ulbricht, V. Vedral, and A. Xuereb for valuable discussions on the topic of this manuscript.
 This work was supported by the UK EPSRC (through grant EP/G004579/1), the John Templeton Foundation (grant ID 43467), the Northern Ireland Department of Employment and Learning.
-H.K. and H.J. acknowledge the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIP) (No. 2010-0018295) and the Center for Theoretical Physics at Seoul National University.
+H.K. and H.J. acknowledge the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIP) (No. 2010-0018295).